 • Unique Oregon Sunstones are found only in Southeastern Oregon

 • Oregon Sunstone contains copper which gives metallic flashes

-Rare and beautiful mineral crystals, Oregon Sunstones are found only in the high desert of southeastern Oregon.
+Rare and beautiful mineral crystals, Oregon Sunstones are found only in the high desert of Southeastern Oregon.
 Sunstones have been found in many locations around the world including Canada, Mexico, Norway, Australia, Russia, China, Tanzania, and the United States of America including New York, Virginia, Pennsylvania, and Oregon.
 However, Oregon Sunstones differ from the classic specimens.
-It's only sunstone containing copper which gives metallic flashes that prized by gemologists.
+It's only sunstone containing copper which gives metallic flashes that are prized by gemologists.

 Oregon Sunstones Color Determines Its Value

 The mineral has copper inclusions that provide a shimmering optical effect known as schiller or aventurescence.
-Light is reflected from the tiny copper platelets and when viewed from the certain angles exhibit a bright flash of light to the eye.
+Light is reflected from tiny copper platelets and when viewed from certain angles exhibits a bright flash of light to the eye.

 Color relates to the amount of copper in the sunstone.
 The red stone contains the highest concentration of copper, over 200 parts per million (0.02%).
 Green - 100 parts per million (0.01%).
 Yellow - 20 parts per million (0.002%).
 The highest copper concentration makes Oregon sunstones highly-prized and popular among artisans and collectors.

-Some crystals can exhibit colors changes, be showing pink on one side and red on the opposite side of the stone.
-Other sunstones might have green patches with the red color.
+Some crystals can exhibit colors changes, for example, showing pink on one side and red on the opposite side of the stone.
+Other sunstones might have green patches with a red color.
 The rare and most valuable stones have dichroic or trichroic properties that mean the colors or color depth are changed when observed from different directions.
 Also, some of the rarest sunstones resemble alexandrite properties.
 Those specimens change colors dependently on the nature of the light.
-They look differently in daylight then in incandescent light.
+They look different in daylight than in incandescent light.

 Sunstone value is defined by transparency, color, and the quality of aventurescence.